woocommerce/woocommerce/plugins/woocommerce-beta-tester/readme.txt

 See our [contributing guidelines here](https://github.com/woocommerce/woocommerce/blob/master/.github/CONTRIBUTING.md).

 == Changelog ==

+= 2.0.1 =
+* Changes to make this plugin compatible with the upcoming WooCommerce 3.6

 = 2.0.0 =
 * Enhancement - Re-built to pull updates from the WordPress.org repository rather than GitHub.